Jgomez80/BSE_Template_Portfolio/index.md

-﻿# Ifinity Mirror LED Clock
+﻿# Infinity Mirror LED Clock
 My project is to create a Clock using LEDs and reflections.
 Using coding and engenerring i am able to connect the pieces together and demonstrate that i can create a clock using lights.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |